Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Introduction

 where $\widebar{\nabla}$ is the {\it Riemannian connection} on $\cM$, which is a generalization of the directional derivative along a vector field to Riemannian manifolds \cite[Section 5.3]{absil2009optimization}.
 We say $\X \in \cM$ is a {\it Riemannian first-order stationary point (FOSP)} of $f$ if $\grad f(\X) = \0$ and call a Riemannian FOSP a {\it strict saddle} if the Riemannian Hessian evaluated at this point has a strict negative eigenvalue.
-Given a subset $\cS$ of $\cM$, we call $f: \cS \to \bbR$ {\it geodesically convex} if $\cS$ is geodesically convex (i.e. any two points in $\cS$ can be connected by a geodesic that is completely contained in $\cS$) \nc and $\Hess f(\X) \succcurlyeq 0$ for all $\X \in \cS$; we call $f: \cS \to \bbR$ {\it $\mu$-geodesically strongly convex} if $\cS$ is geodesically convex and $\Hess f(\X) \succcurlyeq \mu {\rm Id}$ for all $\X \in \cS$.
+Given a subset $\cS$ of $\cM$, we call $f: \cS \to \bbR$ {\it geodesically convex} if $\cS$ is a geodesically convex set (i.e., any two points in $\cS$ can be connected by a geodesic that is completely contained in $\cS$) \nc and $\Hess f(\X) \succcurlyeq 0$ for all $\X \in \cS$; we call $f: \cS \to \bbR$ {\it $\mu$-geodesically strongly convex} if $\cS$ is geodesically convex and $\Hess f(\X) \succcurlyeq \mu {\rm Id}$ for all $\X \in \cS$, {where {\rm Id} denotes the identity operator}.

 Next, we provide more details on how to perform Riemannian optimization on quotient manifolds.
 Quotient manifolds are often defined via an equivalence relation ``$\sim$'' that satisfies symmetric, reflexive and transitive properties \cite[Section 3.4.1]{absil2009optimization}.
 To be specific, suppose $\widebar{\cM}$ is an embedded submanifold equipped with an equivalence relation $\sim$.
 The {\it equivalence class} (or {\it fiber}) of $\widebar{\cM}$ at a given point $\X$ is defined by the set $[\X] = \{\X_1 \in \widebar{\cM}: \X_1 \sim \X \}$.
 The set $ \cM := \widebar{\cM}/\sim = \{[\X]: \X \in \widebar{\cM} \}$ is called a {\it quotient} of $\widebar{\cM}$ by $\sim$.
 The mapping $\pi: \widebar{\cM} \to \widebar{\cM}/\sim$, $ \X \mapsto [\X]$ is called the {\it quotient map} or {\it canonical projection} and the set $\widebar{\cM}$ is called the {\it total space} of the quotient $\widebar{\cM}/\sim$.
 If $\cM$ further admits a smooth manifold structure and $\pi$ is a smooth submersion, then we call $\cM$ a {\it quotient manifold} of $\widebar{\cM}$.